jeffreycwitt/pl339/docs/11-hypertext-1.md

 However, if we remove the underlying article, our annotations are less powerful and meaningful.
 As hypertext writers become co-dependent, do we also become co-owners?
 Or conversely, do copyright laws end up privileging one kind of writing, while diminishing or threatening another form.

-In general, I would say intellectual property laws do not handle these new situations well, precisely they have been invented for a world where one kind of writing was dominant.
+In general, I would say intellectual property laws do not handle these new situations well, precisely because they have been invented for a world where one kind of writing was dominant.
 Now that a new technology has emerged where a new kind of writing is possible, we find that these laws are not adapting well to the new context.
-(We will see this issue of copyright and intellectual property emerge again when we read Lessig later in the Semester.)
+(We will see this issue of copyright and intellectual property emerge again when we read Lessig later in the semester.)

 ## Landow and the possibilities of hypertext writing